International Day of Breast Cancer

-Today is the international Breast cancer day, today’s post I dedicate to all the amazing woman’s, who fight or lost the fight with this terrible disease, and for those young women who can prevent it.
+Today is the international Breast cancer day, today’s post I dedicate to all the amazing women, who fight or lost the fight with this terrible disease, and for those young women who can prevent it.

-Every day a lot of women have to face the crude reality of breath cancer, and about 1 in 8 U.S woman will develop invasive breast cancer over the course of her lifetime.
+Every day a lot of women have to face the crude reality of breath cancer, and about 1 in 8 U.S women will develop invasive breast cancer over the course of her lifetime.
 In 2014, an estimated 232,670 new cases of invasive breast cancer were expected to be diagnosed in a woman in the U.S along with 62,570 new cases of non-invasive breast cancer.

-A life with cancer is a difficult and extremely scary life, because the treatments are hard on the body, sometimes the treatment is even harder than the disease.
+A life with cancer is a difficult and extremely scary life because the treatments are hard on the body, sometimes the treatment is even harder than the disease.

-One of the most important things to understand about cancer is that the cancer occurs as a result of mutations or abnormal changes, in the genes responsible for the regulation of growth of cells and keeping them healthy.
+One of the most important things to understand about cancer is that cancer occurs as a result of mutations or abnormal changes, in the genes responsible for the regulation of growth of cells and keeping them healthy.

 You can lower the risk of breath cancer, research consistently shows that drinking alcoholic beverages increase a woman’s risk of breast cancer, particularly hormone-receptor-positive breast cancer.
 Alcohol also may increase breast cancer risk by damaging DNA in cells.

-Another factor is the exposure to chemicals in cosmetics, like parabens and phthalates, these two chemicals are found in many cosmetics and personal care products, research strongly suggest that at certain exposure levels, some of these chemicals may contribute to the developments of cancer in people.
+Another factor is the exposure to chemicals in cosmetics, like parabens and phthalates, these two chemicals are found in many cosmetics and personal care products, research strongly suggests that at certain exposure levels, some of these chemicals may contribute to the developments of cancer in people.